-Rick Piltz - Founder and Director
+Rick Piltz - Founder and First Director

 From 1995-2005 he held senior positions in the Coordination Office of the U.S. Global Change Research Program.
 In the spring of 2005, Rick resigned from his position to protest the Bush Administration’s political interference with climate change communication.
 His whistleblower documentation of politically motivated White House editing and censorship of climate science program reports intended for the public and Congress received front-page coverage in the New York Times and was widely reported in the media.
 Rick testified before both the House of Representatives and the Senate at hearings on political interference with federal climate scientists.

 For more on Rick’s media appearances following his disclosure, continued appearances as a commentator, and his publications, please see here.